MorpheApp/.github/profile/README.md

 With Morphe, the only limit is your imagination.
 And also the realistic limits of modifying obfuscated bytecode.
 But mostly your imagination.

 - 🎯 **Modify apps** — Yes, Morphe can modify apps
-- ✨ **Add new features** — Features that weren't there before?
+- 🛠️ **Add new features** — Features that weren't there before?
 Now they are
+- 🎨 **Customize the look** — Change the look and feel?
+Limitless possibilities
 - 🚫 **Remove annoyances** — Things you don't want?
 Gone.
 Just like that
 - 🌈 **Anything you want** — Morphe can do it